 ‘Whoa!’
 Taïga pushes him away.
 ‘Take it easy!’
 She turns towards Missy, who’s rearranging her hair after the ride in the open car.
 ‘Who the hell is that?
 Don’t tell me the surprise you’d been talking about all the way from the airport is… is… my fiancé?
 You could have told me!?!’

 ‘Your fiancé?
 But it’s Rowan, dear.’
 She looks at them, the smile vanishing from her face.
 ‘Oups!
 I did it again, didn’t I?
 I completely forgot!
 And Granny who told me to tell you in person on the way back from the airport!
 Gosh!’
-She slaps her front with her open palm.
+She slaps her forehead with her open palm.
 ‘I’m so sorry!’